Victoria Kokhana

 Victoria Kokhana Kushch (also known as Toria Tal, born on May 27, 1990, Kyiv) is a Ukrainian musician.

 Biography

-Born in May 27, 1990 in Kyiv in a Ukrainian family.
-At the age of five, she began to study music.
-Graduated from the Lysenko music school, the Department of Choral Conducting (class of Professor O. Tymoshenko) and later from the Department of Composition (class of Professor L. Dychko) at the Petro Tchaikovsky National Music Academy of Ukraine (Kyiv Conservatory).
+Victoria Kokhana was born on 27 May 1990 in Kyiv, into a Ukrainian family.
+She began studying music at the age of five.
+She graduated from the Lysenko Music School, later completing the Department of Choral Conducting (class of Professor O. Tymoshenko) and the Department of Composition (class of Professor L. Dychko) at the Petro Tchaikovsky National Music Academy of Ukraine (Kyiv Conservatory).

-Creativity
+Career

-2006 - 2013
+2006–2013

-After graduating from the conservatory, Kokhana devoted herself to working in the pop music industry.
-Her experience as a composer and sound producer aided her in gaining notoriety.
-She participated in the creation of songs and albums by various artists.
+After graduating from the conservatory, Kokhana devoted herself to the pop music industry.
+Her experience as a composer and sound producer helped her to gain recognition, and she contributed to the creation of songs and albums for a number of artists.